Exp8bits/PwnTheBugs/HTML_Injection/HTML_Injection.md

 ---

-## ▪ How to Know If the Vulnerability Exists?
+## ▪ How to know if the vulnerability exists?

 - Start by injecting simple HTML elements:
   - Example: `<h1>test</h1>` or `<u>test</u>`